tapassahoo/MoRiBS-PIGS/README.md

 But the user does not need to compile the source codes manually if the user like to submit jobs by script files.
 The script files are in dir: MoRiBS-PIGS/examples/scripts).
 There are three python scripts:

 [ ] script_submission_analysis_MoRiBS.py

 [ ] support.py

 [ ] inputFile.py

 The user are suggested to make the following modifications in the scripts before running MoRiBs successfully:

 #------------------------------------------------------------------------#

-A. In script_submission_analysis_MoRiBS.py
+### In script_submission_analysis_MoRiBS.py

-1. If user wish to run MoRiBs in graham.computecanada.ca, just replace "NameOfServer = "nlogn"" by "NameOfServer = "graham"".
+- If user wish to run MoRiBs in graham.computecanada.ca, just replace "NameOfServer = "nlogn"" by "NameOfServer = "graham"".
 "NameOfServer = "nlogn"" when jobs will be submitted in feynman or nlogn server.

-2. If the user wish to include cage potential, he/she should use "status_cagepot = True", otherwise, "status_cagepot = False".
+- If the user wish to include cage potential, he/she should use "status_cagepot = True", otherwise, "status_cagepot = False".

-3. Keep the same directotory-tree as as the developer used - /home/user_name/source_dir/input_dir.
+- Keep the same directotory-tree as as the developer used - /home/user_name/source_dir/input_dir.
 The user may change the names of the directories.
 As for example, the developer used

         user_name           = "tapas"
         source_dir          = "Moribs-pigs/MoRiBS-PIMC/"                    #Path of the source directory#